peterkagey/HipChatCronJob/README.md

 Run `ruby send_message.rb "your message here"` to send Michael a message from the command line.
 Better yet, add an alias to your .bash_profile:

 `alias hey_mike="ruby /path/to/HipChatCronJob/send_message.rb"`

+### Read your conversation with Michael from the command line.
+Run `ruby recieve_message.rb` to read your conversation history with Michael.
+Better yet, add an alias to your .bash_profile:

+`alias what_did_mike_say="ruby /path/to/HipChatCronJob/receive_message.rb"`